-In the past few months, users of Facebook Marketplace have reported that they are reeling in dread having been locked out of their accounts due to a major glitch in the system.
-We’ve investigated the bug and below is all you need to know about this Facebook bug.
+In the past few months, Facebook Marketplace users have reported reeling in dread having been locked out of their accounts due to a major glitch in the system.
+We’ve investigated the bug, and below is all you need to know about this Facebook bug.

-Back in 2016, Facebook launched Marketplace, it turned out to be a real game changer on the e-commerce scene.
-Users can buy and sell goods on a direct, safe and reliable platform.
+In 2016, Facebook launched Marketplace; it turned out to be a real game-changer on the e-commerce scene.
+Users can buy and sell goods on a direct, safe, and reliable platform.

-It provides a great way for business people as well as ordinary people looking to get rid of unwanted property to tap into ready market in their communities.
-Buyers on the other hand go a chance not only to browse and shop but also to get into direct contact with the sellers for a more personal touch to the transaction.
+It provides a great way for business people and ordinary people to get rid of unwanted property to tap into a ready market in their communities.
+On the other hand, buyers go a chance to browse and shop and get into direct contact with the sellers for a more personal touch to the transaction.

 Functioned without any major flaws or faults.
 However, here’s what happened next.

-Exactly on Mid-2017, users started to report that their accounts were blocked from using Facebook.
+In Mid-2017, users started to report that their accounts were blocked from using Facebook.
 The problem mainly affected those trying to use the Marketplace feature to sell different items.
-However, there were a few other users who complained about getting blocked despite having no interaction whatsoever with Marketplace.
+However, a few other users complained about getting blocked despite having no interaction whatsoever with Marketplace.

 People would find themselves unable to log onto their accounts for anywhere between 72 hours and a week or even more.

-This major malfunction caused quite an online frenzy with a large number of users coming forward with similar complaints.
-At the time, Daily Star wrote that Facebook responded by releasing an update that claimed to have cleared the bug.
+This major malfunction caused quite an online frenzy, with many users coming forward with similar complaints.
+At the time, Daily Star wrote that Facebook responded by releasing an update claimed to have cleared the bug.

 For people trying to post items for sale on Marketplace, there is a verification process.
-This was set up by Facebook as a way to confirm identity of sellers and to protect buyers from fraud.
+Facebook set this up to confirm the identity of sellers and protect buyers from fraud.
 The process involves uploading a picture as well as other details.
-This process usually takes a few days after which the seller can start posting straight away.
+This process usually takes a few days, after which the seller can start posting straight away.

 A bug in this security feature is responsible for all the trouble that users have been going through.
-This makes a lot of sense as most of those affect got locked out of their accounts after submitting their details for verification.
-Instead of the expected few days of delay, they are getting treated to week long blocks from every Facebook feature including home pages and messages.
+This makes a lot of sense as most of those effects got locked out of their accounts after submitting their verification details.
+Instead of the expected few days of delay, they are getting treated to week-long blocks from every Facebook feature, including home pages and messages.